 ADHD is described as a genetic brain disorder usually carrying symptoms of hyperactivity, impulsivity and inattentiveness.
 Most times, the onset of the disorder occurs in childhood, but can continue on into their adult life.
-According to the Centers of Disease Control, as of 2011, 11% of 4-17 year olds are diagnosed with ADHD.
+According to the Centers of Disease Control, as of 2016, 3.3 million children aged 12–17 years are diagnosed with ADHD.

 Who Gets Addicted?

 We all remember what it’s like to be a college student.
 Parties; late-nights; mid-terms.
 Stressing over how to get through finals on 3 hours of sleep and a Powerbar.
 Now-a-days, the go-to study tool is not coffee, rather speed in the form of a prescription pill.
 Many want to believe, “Well what’s the harm, its FDA approved and prescribed by a physician.”
 Really though, many that take the drug, never have a prescription to begin with.
 A study in 2011 revealed that 62% of college students diverted their prescription stimulants to other individuals.
 That is, giving, sharing or selling their medication illegally.

 What starts off as a medication to curb the symptoms of ADHD in youth, spirals into full-blown addiction by the time they reach college.
 As the drug begins to speed up and heighten bodily processes and mental alertness, those who are prescribed the drug say they feel more in tune, productive, successful and even invincible.